 Missouri River Issues

 Several Missouri River issues are being studied and reviewed by various groups.
-To learn more, following is a link and brief description of each issue:
+To learn more, following are links and a brief description of each issue:

 MRRP - Missouri River Recovery Program

 The Missouri River Recovery Program (MRRP) develops, coordinates, and carries on activities to restore some of the Missouri River ecosystem's natural form and function.

 MRERP - Missour River Ecosystem Restoration Plan

 Authorized by Congress in Section 5018 of the 2007 Water Resources Development Act (WRDA) the study, known as the Missouri River Ecosystem Restoration Plan and Environmental Impact Statement will identify the actions required to recover threatened and endagered species and restore the ecosystem to prevent futher declines among native species.